ceejbot/LOUDCRAB/README.md

 ## Running with Docker

 There's a Dockerfile that builds a reasonably tiny alpine run environment for a LOUDBOT.
 The tradeoff is that you'll need to run the [Rust embedded cross-compilation tools](https://github.com/rust-embedded/cross) yourself to get executables.
-This is mostly painless.
-The `build.sh` script shows you how to run it to build gnu-linux as well as alpine-linux targets.
-(I use this to make the releases.
-Yes, it should be a makefile.)
+This is mostly painless: type `make alpine`. `make all` builds darwin, linux gnu, and linux musl (for alpine) targets for you, tars them up, and stashes them in `./releases`.

 The example Docker file takes the required config as build arguments; be careful with that slack api token.